thim81/openapi-format/readme.md

 - requestBodies
 - responses

-=> **stripFlags**: Refers to a lis of custom properties which can be set on any field in the OpenAPI document.
+=> **stripFlags**: Refers to a list of custom properties that can be set on any field in the OpenAPI document.

 The `stripFlags` will remove only the flags, the linked parent and properties will remain.
 In the example below, this would mean that all flags `x-exclude` itself would be stripped from the OpenAPI document.